Boyquotes/godot4-snippets/add-collision.md

 extends Spatial

-# Will contain all of the children of the root scene
 var children : Array
-# Can be anything you want
 var bits = [1, 5, 6] # For the Collision bit layers

 func _ready():